Skip to content

 EU Civil Protection Mechanism

-In recent years, the European Union’s Civil Protection Mechanism has become one of the central mechanisms of international aid.
-The mechanism aims to improve disaster preparation and response readiness.
+In recent years, the European Union’s Civil Protection Mechanism has become one of the central instruments of international assistance.
+Its purpose is to improve disaster preparedness and response.

-RescEU reserves are fully EU-funded operations.
-Various member states manage the rescEU capabilities, the best known of which is the wildfire air fleet.
-There are also various medical reserves around Europe for rapidly spreading epidemics, as well as medical evacuation equipment.
+rescEU capacities are fully funded by the EU.
+Several Member States manage rescEU capacities, the best known of which is the wildfire air fleet.
+There are also medical stockpiles across Europe for rapidly spreading infectious diseases and medical evacuation equipment.

-Finland’s CBRN and Medical reserves are the newest additions to the rescEU family.
-In total, the 21 member states have created 21 CBRN and/or medical reserves.
+Finland’s rescEU CBRN and Medical Stockpiles are the newest additions to the rescEU family.
+A total of 21 Member States maintain 21 CBRN and/or medical stockpiles.

 See the locations of the rescEU reserves